Your New Dentures

 Eating with dentures takes a little practice.
 Start with soft foods cut into small pieces.
-Chewing slowly and using both sides of your mouth at the same time will prevent the dentures from moving out of place.
+Chewing slowly and using both sides of your mouth at the same time will help prevent the dentures from moving out of place.
 Other types of food can gradually be introduced until you resume your normal diet.
 A well-made set of dentures can make a world of difference in eating well as you age.

 Denture Adhesives

 Like natural teeth, dentures must be properly cared for if they are to last.
-They are very delicate and may break if dropped even just a few inches onto a hard surface.
+They are very delicate and may break if dropped even a few inches onto a hard surface.
 When handling your dentures, stand over a folded towel or a sink filled with water.
 When you’re not wearing your dentures, store them away from curious children and pets.
 (Dogs love to chew on dentures!)

 To clean your denture, rinse off loose particles.
 Moisten the brush and apply the cleanser.
 Gently brush every surface to avoid damage.